Shopping Links

 Availability

-Formerly available in the US from AD Vision on two individual VHS volumes, "First Strike" and "Jihad."
+Formerly available in North America from AD Vision on two individual VHS volumes, "First Strike" and "Jihad."
 The first was available both subtitled and dubbed, the second subtitled only, and both are long out of print.